Plugins

 This page describes why Knip uses plugins and the difference between config

 Knip has an extensive and growing list of built-in plugins.
-Currently it’s not possible to add custom plugins, but feel free to request a plugin or even write a plugin so others can benefit too.
+Feel free to write a plugin so others can benefit too!

 Configuration files

 resolve other internal files and external dependencies.
-The dependency graph can
+The module graph can be

 source files.
 However, configuration files reference external dependencies in